In a world of continuous technological change, the concept of “new” can get old.

 Suddenly video was an open, consumer-driven platform, with virtually no cost of entry.
 As a result, online video moved from niche to mass market, and in the process became one of the fastest-growing media platforms in history.

-According to “The Global Web Index,” from Trendstream, with research conducted by Lightspeed Research, early this year 72% of US Internet users watched video clips monthly—making video bigger than blogging or social networking.
+According to “The Global Web Index,” from Trendstream, with research conducted by Lightspeed Research, in early 2009, 72% of US Internet users watched video clips monthly—making video bigger than blogging or social networking.